 Overall, the DCA and the buy-and-hold methods are low-risk investment strategies that can both be profitable in the cryptocurrency market.
 Deciding which crypto strategy is better to use depends on the individual's experience, knowledge, discipline, risk appetite and financial resources.

 Dollar cost averaging is a popular crypto investing strategy that removes short-term price fluctuations.
-Therefore, it is best to choose a cryptocurrency that is well-established in terms of its market capitalization and adoption for long-term growth such as Bitcoin, Ethereum, Cardano and Solana.
+Therefore, it is best to buy a cryptocurrency that is well-established in terms of its market capitalization and adoption for long-term growth such as Bitcoin, Ethereum, Cardano and Solana.

 For persons that want to invest in a cryptocurrency but don’t have the resources to purchase large amounts of crypto, dollar cost averaging is a suitable strategy to stick to a budget, manage investment risk and build a crypto portfolio over time.
 If executed at the right time, DCA can become a very profitable investment decision in the cryptocurrency niche.